schmackofant/ethberlin-hackathon-fractions/README.md

 ## Todos

+- [ ] Proper create function where you can pass the tokenURI
-- [ ] Deploy script
+- [ ] Deploy the ERC20 token factory directly in the constructor of our ERC1155 contract
-- [ ] Solidity linting
+- [ ] Create Deploy script
 - [ ] Snapshot & Zodiac module research
 - [ ] Burn fractions and go back to totalSupply of 1 again by majority vote of FAM hodlers?
 - [ ] Require FAM holders to lock their FAM tokens in order to claim their share of the emitted FRENS?
+- [ ] Add Solidity linting

 ## Challenges

 - How to explain the need for the additional emission of FRENS in the scope of this hackathon?
 Why not stop at FAM?
+- Legal framework (FAM & FRENS) might be hard to explain

 ## Other notes